readytotest/readytotest.github.io/README.md

 # 💻 My GitHub Pages Site: QA, Automation & Tinkering

 Welcome to the repo for my personal site.
 This is where I mess around with software QA, test automation, and web stuff.
-Currently Playwright and CI/CD obsessed.

 ## 🔍 What this repo's about